Tharroe of Mykonos – Elegant hotel with a pool, jacuzzi, holistic spa, and archaeological ruins onsite, near Mykonos Town and Megali Ammos Beach.

 Tharroe of Mykonos – Local Transport

 - Walking: The hotel is located just south of Mykonos Town on a hill overlooking the sea near Megali Ammos Beach.
-Tharroe of Mykonos is about a 16-minute walk (1km) to Megali Ammos beach and about a 12-minute walk of the village (Chora), where you’ll find most of the island’s best dining, nightlife, and shopping.
-Little Venice and the windmills are a 17-minute walk (1.5km) away, the Old Port is a 19-minute walk (1.7km) away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (1.6km, 20-minute walk) and 180° Sunset Bar (2.2km, 5-minute drive uphill).
+Tharroe of Mykonos is about a 1 km to Megali Ammos beach and about a 12-minute walk of the village (Chora), where you’ll find most of the island’s best dining, nightlife, and shopping.
+Little Venice and the windmills and the Old Port are 1.5 km away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (1.5 km) and 180° Sunset Bar (2 km).
 The road to and from town does not have a sidewalk and is pretty busy with cars, so exercise caution when walking, especially at night.
 That said, most people do walk in this area, so drivers are used to sharing the space with pedestrians here.

 - Bus: Tharroe of Mykonos is near 2 bus stops.
 There is an unofficial bus stop in front of the hotel with routes to Mykonos Town and Ornos.
-The next closest stop is at Fabrika, a 13-minute walk (1.1km) away, which serves the New Port (Tourlos), Airport, and the beaches at Ornos, Agios Ioannis, Platis Gialos, Paradise, and Paraga.
-There is a third bus stop at the far end of the Old Port (2.2km, 26-minute walk), considered the island’s main bus station, that goes to the New Port (Tourlos), Ano Mera village, and the beaches at Kalafati, Agios Stefanos, Kalo Livadi, Elia, and Panormos.
-There is no bus connecting Fabrika and the bus station at the Old Port; it takes about 14 minutes (1.2km) to walk from one to the other.
+The next closest stop is at Fabrika, 1 km away, which serves the New Port (Tourlos), Airport, and the beaches at Ornos, Agios Ioannis, Platis Gialos, Paradise, and Paraga.
+There is a third bus stop at the far end of the Old Port (2 km), considered the island’s main bus station, that goes to the New Port (Tourlos), Ano Mera village, and the beaches at Kalafati, Agios Stefanos, Kalo Livadi, Elia, and Panormos.
+There is no bus connecting Fabrika and the bus station at the Old Port; it takes about 15 minutes (1 km) to walk from one to the other.
 Tickets cost from €1.60 to €2.30, depending on the destination.
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity and are unable to take on more passengers.
 There are only 26 public buses serving the island.
 Bus schedules change every couple of weeks, so check the KTEL website for the most current timetables.

 - Scooters and ATVs: Scooters are the main mode of transportation for the locals, and ATVs are super popular with tourists, but if you’re unfamiliar with the terrain, these can be very dangerous to drive.
 The roads in Mykonos are zig-zagging, hilly, narrow, littered with potholes, sometimes dirt roads, and without street lights in most areas outside of Mykonos Town.
 And that’s not to mention the aggressive drivers, some of the world’s worst.
 A rental car is a much safer bet than a scooter or ATV, and can just as easily reach the more remote beaches on the island.